 Should the absence continue over several days, the parent/guardian is required to call on each day of student absence.
-If the absence exceeds three (3) consecutive days, special arrangements should be made with the Deans' Office.
 Any student absent five (5) or more days is required to bring a doctor's note designating the dates and reason for absence to the Deans' Office upon returning to school.
 Absences 1-5 will be excused when a parent/guardian contacts the Attendance Office with a valid reason for the absence.
 Students will be given 5 (five) additional mental health days per school year.
 These days will be excused provided a parent/guardian contacts the Attendance Office stating the student will be using a mental health day.
 Students will follow the make-up work policy as outlined in the syllabi by the teacher of record for each individual class.
 Please note in section B under CLASSIFICATION OF ABSENCES, all external suspensions will count toward a student's five (5) days of absence.
 All absences beyond five (5) days during a semester will be considered unexcused unless a written doctor's note designating the dates and reasons for the absence is brought to the Deans' Office upon returning to school.
 A letter will notify parents/guardians when the five (5)-day limit has been reached.
 Absences beyond five (5) will require a valid doctor note for excused status.
 An average unexcused absence of one (1) day per month is considered as excessive absence and may have a negative effect on academic success, including loss of credit for the class.
 A student who is absent 5% (9 days) or more in a 180-day period shall be considered a chronic truant and interventions will be made by the District.